MollsAndHersh/jquery-autosave/readme.md

 ## Events

 For convenience, the plugin automatically binds or fires events on certain elements under certain circumstances.
 These events are listed below.
-Some of these events need to be triggered using jQuery's [.triggerHandler()](http://api.jquery.com/triggerHandler/) function on the element the event is bound to.
-Other events will be fired automatically and may be caught and handled using jQuery's [.bind()](http://api.jquery.com/bind/) function on the element firing the event.
+Some of these events need to be triggered using jQuery"s [.triggerHandler()](http://api.jquery.com/triggerHandler/) function on the element the event is bound to.
+Other events will be fired automatically and may be caught and handled using jQuery"s [.bind()](http://api.jquery.com/bind/) function on the element firing the event.
 The jQuery [Event Object](http://api.jquery.com/category/events/event-object/) will **always** be the first argument passed to handler methods.
 Also, keep in mind that these events will be [namespaced](http://docs.jquery.com/Namespaced_Events) according to the _namespace_ option above ("autosave" by default).

 ### Save

     $("form").autosave().bind("save", function(event, $inputs) {
         // ...
     }).triggerHandler("save");

 When triggered, this event will attempt to save form data.